Embracing winter time on the Milford Road

 It gets cold – yes there is no escaping this fact in Fiordland!
 The winter sun is at a low angle and frosts produce ice on the sunless valley floors.
 However modern clothing is warm, relatively inexpensive and readily available – so dress for the conditions and make the most of it.
 Accommodation, boats and vehicles are warm inside but it is equally inspiring to get out there.

 Daylight hours are limited – the days are shorter and darkness falls early (average daylight 8.00 am until 5.00 pm).
-If you have a car, plan to drive during the day and don’t rush your experience.
+If you have a car, plan to drive during the day and don’t rush, as ice can be a safety issue.
+If you are planning to visit Milford Sound we recommend you book an all inclusive tour and let the professionals like Trips & Tramps do the driving for you!

 Not everything is open - the Great Walks and alpine tracks are not suitable for hiking in winter, but there are still forest walks available on the Kepler Track and in the Hollyford Valley area.
-A team of experts actively managing the Milford Road to ensure your safety and keep the road passable see http://www.nzta.govt.nz/projects/milfordroad/ for details.
+A team of experts actively managing the Milford Road to ensure your safety and keep the road passable.
 Some attractions and restaurants close or opening hours become limited, but there are still plenty of opportunities to ensure your travel is memorable.

 So in summary the pros easily outweigh the cons, and Fiordland is worth a visit in winter.
 If you need help to plan your stay or need further convincing do not hesitate to contact Trips & Tramps.
 We are only too happy to share our local knowledge, enthusiastic spirit for the area and assist with logistics of your journey.